Parthasarathy Temple, Chennai: Utsavams

 Utsavams take place around the year in Parthasarathy temple.
 Urchavams (or utsavams), as these are termed, take place for a particular god at a particular period of time in the year.
 It is a religious practise to carry the different gods of the temple through the mada veethis of triplicane during some of these festivals.
 The Gods will move in different religiously built temple vehicles (vaghanams, as these are termed in Tamil), like Elephant, Garuda, Horse, Yali (a mythical animal), Hamsa (Swan), Hanuman, temple Rath (ther in Tamil, chariot or Ratham, alternative terms), etc.

-The temple is administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
-The temple follows the traditions of the Thenkalai sect of Vaishnavite tradition and follows vaikanasa aagama.
-The temple has grand brahmotsavams (big festival) for Parthasarathy swami during the Tamil month of Chittirai (April–May), on the same month Udayavar utsavam is also celebrated.